Spiritual Meaning of Cinnamon in the Bible

 This oil can also facilitate the healing process for a number of ailments, and it acts as a coagulant to help with excess bleeding.
 Using this oil to rid your household plants of destructive insects and fungi is also a great way to put its benefits to use.

-Botanical Name: Cinnamomum Zeylanicum Plant Part: Bark Method of Extraction: CO2 Extracted Country of Origin: India Color/Consistency: Golden Yellow/Orange Color With Medium Consistency Aroma: Rich, Warm, Spicy, Sweet Perfumery Note: Middle Main Chemical Components: E-Cinnamaldehyde (73.22%), Eugenol (6.97%), trans-beta-Caryophyllene (2.77%)… read more
+Botanical Name: Cinnamomum Zeylanicum Common Name: Ceylon Cinnamon Plant Part: Bark Method of Extraction: CO2 Extracted Country of Origin: Sri Lanka Color/Consistency: Golden Yellow/Orange Color With Medium Consistency Aroma: Rich, Warm, Spicy, Sweet Perfumery Note: Middle Main Chemical Components: trans-cinnamaldehyde… read more

 Here are Some Recipes you can Use to Get More Cinnamon Essential Oil Into Your Routine